US returns to World Cup against Wales after 8-year wait - WHIZ News

 “The final determination of this group,” he said, “will be at the World Cup.
 That’s how generations are measured.
 We can all be talking — that’s great, we beat Mexico three times.
 Or we won the Gold Cup or the Nations League.
 But the real measuring stick for this group is certainly going to be how you perform in Qatar.”

-Wales is back in the World Cup for the first time since 1958, led by 33-year-old Gareth Bale and 31-year-old Aaron Ramsey.
+Wales is back in the World Cup for the first time since 1958, led by 33-year-old Gareth Bale and 31-year-old Aaron Ramsey but without injured midfielder Joe Allen.
 The Dragons advanced to the 2016 European Championship semifinals before losing to eventual champion Portugal and made it to the second round of last year’s Euros before a 4-0 wipeout against Denmark.
 The lack of World Cup experience has the Welsh as guarded as the Americans heading into the match at Ahmad bin Ali Stadium, a renovated 44,000-seat venue west of the capital.

-“They’re intense, they’re athletic, they move the ball quick and they’re really attacking,” Wales defender Ben Cabango said of the U.S. “So we’ve got to make sure we’re in a good shape and just get in a good defensive position.
-And then, obviously, on a counter we can hit any team with the quality we have.”
+“They’re a good young squad and have some fantastic players,” Bale said.
+“We’re under no illusions that they’re here to win the game just as we are, so we know it’s going to be a difficult match tomorrow and I’m sure they know the same thing, too.”

 With Miles Robinson and Chris Richards injured, the American central defense will start a pair from among Walker Zimmerman, Aaron Long, Carter-Vickers or 35-year-old Tim Ream, back on the national team for the first time in 14 months.